GochoMugo/firecall/README.md

 Find more information on callbacks and errors using the [Full documentation][documentation].

 ## Contributions and Issues

 If you wanted to add a feature to the next version, you could [Fork](https://github.com/GochoMugo/firebasin/fork "Fork Me Please!!!") the repo, hack it and send a Pull Request.
-Lets work make this thing work for us. :-)

-Incase you encounter a bug, even if you could fix it yourself, please share with your fellow Pythonista :-) at the [Issues page](https://github.com/GochoMugo/firebasin/issues "Create an issue here")
+Incase you encounter a bug, even if you could fix it yourself, please share at the [Issues page](https://github.com/GochoMugo/firebasin/issues "Create an issue here")

 ## License